Skip to main content.

 Get an estimate of the amount of energy your solar panels will produce in an annual period.

-An uncapped 26% federal income tax credit is available to homeowners for solar equipment placed in service before December 31, 2020.
-Find information about tax incentives at the Database of State Incentives for Renewable Energy.
+An uncapped 30% federal income tax credit is available to homeowners for solar equipment placed in service before December 31, 2032.
+It will decrease to 26% for systems installed in 2033 and to 22% for systems installed in 2034.
+The tax credit expires starting in 2035 unless Congress renews it.
 Please consult your tax advisor to determine how this federal incentive may apply to your particular circumstances.

 Solar Basics: Learn more about the basics of how solar works from the U.S. Department of Energy.